 Much like sarees, the Kolhapuris are versatile.
 You can wear them with a pair of denim and can sport them with a saree too.
 These chappals come in a variety of heels and based on your comfort level, you can use to complete your saree look.
 In fact, Maharashtrian sarees-Nauvari is traditionally worn with Kolhapuris only!

 Mojdis / Jootis with Saree

 Mojdis are so underrated as footwear.
 These beauties keep your feet comfortable and can be sported with any outfit.
-You can also wear jootis with a saree.
+You can also wear jootis with a soft silk saree.
 Choose from embroidered, plain and beaded patterns to go with your outfit.
 A jooti doesn’t come with heels and usually are available as slip-on.

 Footwear doesn’t have to make saree a complicated choice.
 They should be treated as an accessory to your overall ensemble and not something that can break or make the way you look!
 Wear your outfit with confidence and a smile, that’s all you need to make a divalicious appearance in a saree!